Use the PubMed links provided by MU Libraries, especially from off campus.

 - All the review articles are labeled "Review" at the end of the citation.

 - PubMed defaults to the Summary format for results and the Abstract format when you click on a title.
-Change the Display to the "Summary (text)" format to see all the parts of the citation.
+Change the Display to the "Summary (text)" format to see the citation in "Vancouver," a heavily-used biomedical citation style.